Corporate Governance Guidelines

 This policy, as it may be amended from time to time, will be summarized or included in each proxy statement relating to an election of Directors for the Company.

 Committees shall be established by the Board from time to time to facilitate and assist in the execution of the Board's responsibilities.
-The Board presently has four committees: Audit, G&N, Personnel and Compensation, and Environmental, Health Safety and Quality.
+The Board presently has four committees: Audit, G&N, Compensation, and Environmental, Health Safety and Quality.
 The Board may establish additional committees, and/or change existing committees, as provided for in the By-laws.

-Only independent Directors may serve on the Audit Committee, the Personnel and Compensation Committee and the G&N Committee.
+Only independent Directors may serve on the Audit Committee, the Compensation Committee and the G&N Committee.
 Any Director who is not a member of a particular committee may attend any committee meeting.
 Each of the committees has its own charter, which sets forth the responsibilities of each committee, the qualifications and procedures of the committee and how the committee will report to the Board.
 Each committee will conduct a self-evaluation annually.